oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/cleanup.md

 #### Delete the tools directory.

-1. When no longer needed, delete the directory where WebLogic Deploy Tool and WebLogic Image Tool are installed.
+1. When no longer needed, delete the directory where WebLogic Deploy Tooling and WebLogic Image Tool are installed.

     ```shell
     $ rm -rf /tmp/dhii-sample/tools/